 There's no getting away from the fact that if you're based in the UK it can be a challenge finding good rock climbing in January!
-Fortunately this year we had time on our side and were prepared to travel in order to find it.
+Fortunately, this year we had time on our side and were prepared to travel in order to find it.
 After many weeks weighing up the options we eventually settled upon a destination that has become a climbing backwater in recent years.
 Political disturbances, the disappearance of winter climbs and the growing popularity of neighbouring Kilimanjaro has meant that Mt Kenya now receives a fraction of the climbers that visited in the past.
 This is a shame since it has three very important attributes - easy access, reliable weather and most importantly, some of the best multi-pitch rock climbing in the world!

 The team who made it all possible!

 Within just 36 hours of leaving the UK the three of us - Glynn Carter, Jon Naylor and I found ourselves camped at the start of the Chogoria route.
 Thanks to a glowing recommendation from our friend Anindya Mukhurjee, we had secured the services of Outdoor Circuits and their excellent team of porters, guides and kitchen staff.
 In total, we were a team of 12.
-This might seem like a lot for three climbers but our intention was to get to our objectives in as healthy and well acclimatised condition as possible!
+This might seem like a lot for 3 climbers but our intention was to get to our objectives in as healthy and well acclimatised condition as possible!
 We'd heard that enthusiasm and energy had got the better of a number of teams seeking to climb Mt Kenya.
 Good paths and short distances mean that it's possible to ascend thousands of metres in just a couple of days.
 Whilst this might suit those planning to take a quick hike up Point Lenana (4985m) it wasn't going to work for those of us who wanted to spend several days on the mountain.
-Help was needed.
+Help was clearly needed.
 Steve, our lead guide, showed us the way and solved a myriad of minor problems.
 The porters carried our bags and the kitchen staff provided us with three cooked meals a day.
 What more could we want?!?

 The Nithi Falls.
 Due to its location close to the equator the conditions found on the north and south sides of the mountain differ enormously.
 The south side is in summer condition between Christmas and mid-March and in winter condition from June to October.
 The north side follows the reverse pattern.